10 Tips for RVing With Dogs

 6. Be mindful of harsh weather.

-Keeping an eye on the weather is crucial for your dog’s safety and happiness while RVing.
+Keeping an eye on the weather is crucial for your dog’s safety and happiness during your RV camping trip.

 If it’s too hot, sometimes giving them extra water isn’t enough.
 Our dogs have burned their paws on hot hiking trails in the past, and since then we have invested in hiking shoes for them.
-Keep in mind that the ground is a lot hotter to them than it is to you!
+Don't forget that the ground is a lot hotter to them than it is to you!

 It is equally important to make sure that your dogs are safe in extremely cold weather conditions.
 Never leave them outside without you and be sure they have somewhere warm that they can access.
 Our dogs love to curl up in front of our fireplace on chilly days!